boddhisattva/vending_machine_kata_ruby/docs/cli_flow_diagrams.md

        │ User enters "Juice" (new item)
        ▼
 ┌─────────────────────────────────────────┐
-│   ItemReloader(after taking in quantity)│
+│   ItemLoader(after taking in quantity)  │
 │  "New item ... .
 Enter price in cents:" │
 └──────┬──────────────────────────────────┘
        │
        │ User enters "175" (€1.75)
        ▼
 ┌─────────────────────────────────────────┐
-│      VendingMachine#reload_item          │
+│      VendingMachine#load_item            │
 │  - Creates new Item("Juice", 175, 5)     │
 │  - Adds to items collection              │
 └──────┬──────────────────────────────────┘